 Shame floods my mind, my breath quickens, my heart pounds, I walk away even though I want to run.
 I’ve often felt flawed, alone and unworthy, it’s why I think of myself as socially anxious, an introvert.
 Woefully lacking in any skills todo with talking to others.

-This is how I’ve often felt when i have made a faux-pax, a social misstep.
-Shame flooded my, and I felt both hurt and angry with myself and others.
+When I have made a faux-pax, a social misstep, shame flooded me, and I felt both hurt and angry with myself and others.
 Fear of such mistakes is what kept me socially anxious, and ashamed to be introverted.

 Tyranny of the Majority